Paritii-LLC/equity-in-ai-guide/Post Development/Post-Development.md

   * Communication Channels: Establish communication channels for notifying stakeholders about model updates, rollbacks, and performance changes.
 * Stakeholder Involvement: Involve diverse stakeholders, including data scientists, engineers, product managers, and business analysts, in the model management process.
 Foster collaboration and knowledge sharing to ensure alignment with business goals and user needs.

+For complete information, practical guides and resources on post development please visit our website ([link](www.paritii.com/detail/model-retraining)).

 [^18]: Patel, H. (n.d.).
 How to A/B Test ML Models?
 Censius.
 Retrieved March 1, 2024, from https://censius.ai/blogs/how-to-conduct-a-b-testing-in-machine-learning

-## Output Adjustment and Interpretation
+# Output Adjustment and Interpretation
 Output adjustment and interpretation in machine learning refer to techniques used to modify or interpret model predictions to make them more equity-focused, less biased, meaningful, actionable, and understandable.
 This section covers the potential impact assessment of the output before human interpretation and contextualization of results using an equity-driven framework.

 ### Potential Impact Assessment of Output